bryanesmith/notes/HBR: On AI/README.md

 ## Learning to Work with Intelligent Machines

-* Automation is undermining traditional ways of learning on the job, and people are breaking rules (and risking their jobs) to find innovative ways to learn ("shadow learning")
+* Automation is undermining traditional ways of learning on the job, and people are breaking rules (and risking their jobs) to find innovative ways to learn (**shadow learning**)

 * Obstacles to learning:
     1. trainees are being moved away from the "learning edge"